MicrosoftDocs/well-architected/well-architected/reliability/metrics.md

 >
 > It's important to distinguish between Service Level Agreements (SLAs) and Service Level Objectives (SLOs).
 Although SLAs and SLOs may refer to similar information, their intent is different.
 An SLA is a formal contract between an organization and its customers that has financial and legal implications if the organization fails to deliver on the promise.
 SLOs are used to evaluate whether SLA terms are met or violated by using metrics, such as uptime commitments.
 >
 > If SLOs are not met, organizations must react quickly to mitigate the possible outcomes of the failed SLA.
-Therefore, the workload's SLO must always be higher than its declared SLA to avoid negative consequences. |
+Therefore, the workload's SLO must always be higher than its declared SLA to avoid negative consequences.

-#### Set your availability objective

-The goal is to identify a set of factors that influence the user experience and define their targets, which reflect the  quality of experience for successful workload usage.

-Objective setting exercises are driven by financial goals where business requirements are mapped to measurable metrics.

-Stakeholders set estimates for user experience, which can comprise several flows.
-Identify the flows that are critical from the perspective of the user.

-They take into consideration, for example, how an hour of downtime for a flow during regular business hours can result in a loss of $X in monthly revenue.
-This dollar amount is compared to the estimated cost of designing and operating that flow.
-Decision makers must discuss the tolerance of external budgetary influences to decide if the extra costs and management burden for reliability is worth the risk of losing revenue.
-Or is the SLO too low to maintain the reputation.
+>
+> TODO: To make sure you can meet the SLO target, review the Microsoft SLAs for each component.

 ##### Common SLOs